hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

 ### Verbs

-1. Habitual "be": The word "be" is used to indicate habitual or recurring actions.
+1. Habitual “be”: The word “be” is used to indicate habitual or recurring actions.

    Examples:
    - **He be working late** (He habitually works late)
    - **They be playing basketball on Saturdays** (They regularly play basketball on Saturdays)

-2. Absence of copula: The conjugated forms of "to be" are often omitted in the present tense, particularly in contracted positions.
+2. Absence of copula: The conjugated forms of “to be” are often omitted in the present tense, particularly in contracted positions.

    Examples:
    - **She nice** (She is nice)